nimbix/jardoc/docs/apps_tutorial.md

 Build and upload to cluster application.

 Launch a job, using an input sample.
-In this test, we used jellyfish-3-mbps-hd-h264.mkv.
+In this test, we used `jellyfish-3-mbps-hd-h264.mkv` file.

 Set CRF quality.
 We let 28 here as default.